Club: SK Slavia Praha | Opening: 2008 | Capacity: 20,800 seats

 History and description

-The Eden Arena was built to provide Slavia Praha with a modern home.
+The Eden Arena was built to provide Slavia Prague with a new modern home.
 It was constructed in the place of Slavia’s old stadium that had opened in 1953.

-First plans for the construction of a new stadium were made in the late 1980s, demolition works started, but works were cancelled when the communist regime collapsed and funding dried up.
+First plans for the construction of a new stadium were made in the late 1980s and a start was made with demolition works, but works were cancelled when the communist regime collapsed and funding dried up.

 Plans for a new stadium kept being made, but encountered various delays until in 2006 building works finally started.
 Works finished almost two years later.

-The Eden Arena officially opened on the 7th of May 2008 with an exhibition match between a selection of former Slavia players and Oxford University AFC (5-0).
+The Eden Arena officially opened on 7 May 2008 with an exhibition match between a selection of former Slavia players and Oxford University AFC (5-0).
 The first goal was scored by Vladimir Smicer.

 The stadium was temporarily named Synot Tip Arena following a sponsorship deal, but referred back to its previous name from the summer of 2012.

-The Eden Arena is set to host the 2013 UEFA Super Cup match, the first away from Stade Louis II after UEFA decided for a rotating host.
+In 2013, the Eden Arena hosted the UEFA Super Cup match between Bayern Munich and Chelsea (2-2).
+It was the first Super Cup match to be played away from Stade Louis II after UEFA decided for a rotating host.

 It is easier to reach the stadium by tram though.
 Lines 4, 7, 22, and 24 pass right by the stadium.
 Tram 22 and 24 are most useful from the historic centre.
 Tram 22 can, for example, be caught from Národní and Spálená street in the historic centre, and from Malá Strana on the east bank of the river Vltava.
 Tram 24 can be caught from Jindřišská street near the main railway station.